alexRocket891/Compose-Colorful-Sliders/README.md

 ### ColorfulSlider
 Sliders that can use Color or gradient for track, thumb, or tick colors with custom thumb and track heights.

+### SliderWithLabel
+Sliders that can move a label above the Slider and display progress

 ### IconSlider
 Sliders that can use any Composable for thumb and use Color or gradient for track, thumb, or tick colors with custom